What’s the Best Underfloor Heating Option – Hydronic or Electric?

-Staying warm and comfortable all winter long can be a challenge, especially if your home is heated with a traditional, centralised forced-air heating and cooling system.
-You’ve been balancing energy costs against your comfort, especially when you step out of the shower and onto cold tiles, or out of bed onto a chilly floor.
+Staying warm and comfortable all winter is a challenge with traditional forced-air heating and cooling.
+You balance energy costs against comfort, especially when you step onto cold tiles, or out of bed onto a chilly floor.
 This is because there are serious limits on what forced-air systems can do.

 Energy costs of forced-air systems can be too expensive for you to warm your entire home to a truly comfortable temperature in the winter.
 Costs are exacerbated by the very nature of these systems.
 For example, energy can be lost when heated air escapes through leaks in the ducts installed in your home.
 That heated air often escapes your home before it ever has a chance to warm up your favourite rooms.
 Depending on the age and condition of your forced-air heating system, these losses could represent as much as 50 percent of the energy your system consumes.